 Relax and unwind with style in Denver

-The prices on many of Denver's top hotels are quite steep, but if you're looking for the perfect mix of luxurious and affordable, Hyatt Regency Denver boasts the best cuisine in town and offers some of the coziest rooms money can buy.
+The prices on many of Denver's top hotels are quite steep, but if you're looking for the perfect mix of luxurious and affordable, The Oxford Hotel has the most stylish rooms in town and one of the most elegant lounges.

-Offering incredible views of the city (with some rooms overlooking the mountains), you'll be waking up to a magnificent sight in this hotel.
+Offering incredible views of the city, you'll be waking up to a magnificent sight in this hotel.
 The rooms themselves are incredibly well put together, leaving you plenty of space to get comfortable and even get some work done.

-Even with all that said, Hyatt Regency Denver's biggest selling point might just be its great location.
-You'll be mere minutes from the center of Denver, allowing you to get to Paramount and Buell Theaters, Larimer Square, and countless amazing restaurants in no time at all.
+Even with all that said, The Oxford Hotel's biggest selling point might just be its great location.
+You'll be mere minutes from the center of Denver, allowing you to get to Pepsi Center, Larimer Square, Coors Field, and countless amazing restaurants in no time at all.

 Things to see on a road trip from Houston to Denver